-- Know that some materials will dissolve in liquid to form a solution, and describe how to recover a substance from a solution.
+- Know that some material will dissolve in a liquid to form a solution, and describe how to recover a substance from a solution.

-- Give reasons, based on evidence from comparative and fair tests, for the particular uses of everyday materials, inc metals, woods, plastic.
+- Give reasons, based on evidence from comparative and fair tests, for the particular uses of everyday materials including woods, metals and plastic.

 - Demonstrate that dissolving, mixing and changes of state are reversible changes.